varigence/docs/bimlflex/trial-process/modelling-of-source-metadata.md

 More information: @bimlflex-data-type-mappings

+This is applied in the next step of the trial process.

 #### DefaultValue

 The column default value.
 Applied on a database table definition level.
+Not used in the trial process.

 #### SqlExpression

 A SQL Expression applied to the column in the source query.
+This can be used to tweak the SQL query behavior.
+This is applied to the Customer columns in the derived address objects.

 #### SsisExpression

 An SSIS Expression applied to the column in a derived column transformation.
+This can be used to create derived columns using the SSIS derived columns features.
+It is used by BimlFlex to derive the Business Key contents using the `FlexToBk()` expression for all Business Key columns.

 #### IsDerived